 Hernando County Clerk of Court – The Clerk of Court for Hernando County handles many court record issues, including court records, passports and marriage licenses.
 Follow this link for the Clerk of Court’s page on the record sealing and expunging process for Brooksville and other areas in Hernando County.20 N Main St

 FDLE Record Sealing and Expunging FAQs – The Florida Department of Law Enforcement (FDLE) is the main agency involved in the Florida process for sealing and expunging your criminal record.
 This link goes to the Frequently Asked Questions page for record sealing and record expunction, which has plenty of useful information about what is involved in the process.

-If you are seeking a brighter future through expunging your criminal record in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, contact Ashley M. Aulls, P.A..
+If you are seeking a brighter future through expunging your criminal record in Hernando County, Sumter County, Citrus County, or the surrounding areas, including Spring Hill, Brooksville, Timber Pines, Homosassa Springs, Floral City, and Bushnell, contact The Law Office of Ashley Aulls, P.A..
 Ashley Aulls is committed to providing you with the highest level of customer service while educating you throughout the sealing or expunging process for your Florida criminal record.
-Call (352) 593-4115 today to schedule your initial case consultation with Ashley M. Aulls, P.A. about the possibilities for your Hernando County area criminal records.
+Call (352) 593-4115 today to schedule your initial case consultation with The Law Office of Ashley Aulls, P.A. about the possibilities for your Hernando County area criminal records.